dogweather/forkful/content/en/cpp/dates-and-times/converting-a-date-into-a-string.md

 weight: 28
 ---

-## What & Why?
-Converting a date to a string in C++ turns a date object into a readable text format.
-It's key for displaying dates to users and for logging events in a human-friendly way.

 ## How to:
 In modern C++, `<chrono>` and `<iomanip>` libraries are your friends for date-time operations.
 Here's a quick method using `std::put_time`: